 These prolific seeders will re-seed themselves for years to come.

-Growing Tidy Tips are very easy to grow.
-They like full sun, and grow well in cool areas.
+Perennial Tidy Tips are very easy to grow.
+They like full sun and grow well in cool areas.
 They tolerate almost any soil but should be well-drained.
 Plants are drought resistant.

 Once plants have sprouted, they will do well with little or no attention.

 Once your Tidy Tip plants are established, they should grow well with few problems.
 They do not like wet soils.
 And, plants can suffer in the high, mid-summer heat.

 For best growth, control grassy weeds.